briatte/srqm/README.md

 **Please ask for help as early as possible**, so that we can put configuration issues behind us and move to the actual course.
 Most issues can be covered in a matter of minutes if your computer is not experiencing a more serious issue.

-**If you do not have access to hard drive space** to perform the above installation, the ‘Teaching Pack’ should be able to run from a USB key plugged to a Sciences Po workstation.
+- **If you do not have access to hard drive space** to perform the above installation, the ‘Teaching Pack’ should be able to run from a USB key plugged to a Sciences Po workstation.
 This requires the ‘Teaching Pack’ folder to be located at `e:\SRQM` (where your USB key should have loaded).
 Additional packages will be temporarily installed at location `c:\temp` on your hard drive.

-**If you cannot setup Stata and install additional packages**, you will run into errors in the course do-files when we use non-native, user-coded Stata commands.
+- **If you cannot setup Stata and install additional packages**, you will run into errors in the course do-files when we use non-native, user-coded Stata commands.
 This can sometimes be circumvented, e.g. by replacing all `fre` commands by `tab` commands.
 You will also need to minimally configure Stata by hand, starting with the working directory (and memory if running Stata 11 or older),

 ## Readings

-When you are done, your first reading should be the Stata Guide, Part 1 (Sections 1-4), to learn more on the course contents and requirements.
-You will also want to browse through the opening sections of your handbook.
-A list of readings is available in your syllabus and as a [Google document](http://goo.gl/BJHkQ).
+When you are done, you should turn to the [README](https://github.com/briatte/srqm/blob/master/Course/README.md) file of the `Course` folder to learn about the readings and course requirements.

 Welcome to the course, and see you soon!